 - Hip dysplasia is a degenerative disease that causes malformation in the cats hip joint.

 - Polycystic kidney disease is an inherited condition in cats that causes cysts in the kidney.
-This is very common in Maine coons and can be fatal if not treated.
+This is very common and can be fatal if not treated.

 These health issues especially kidney disease cause a variety of symptoms that negatively affect a cats growth.
 Some of the most common symptoms are